-- Name of patient Member ID - Phone number - The drug name for which benefit coverage has been denied - Brief description of why the claimant disagrees with the initial adverse benefit determination - Any additional information that may be relevant to the appeal, including prescriber statements/letters, bills or any other documents
+- Name of patient Member ID

+- Phone number

+- The drug name for which benefit coverage has been denied

 ^{}Assumes all information necessary is provided.
 If necessary information is not provided within 24 hours of receipt, a 48 hour extension will be granted.